-D. Procedures for the Proposed Substitution
+IV.
+Implementing the Proposed Substitution

-1. Prospectus Supplements.
-The Proposed Substitution requested in this Application will be described in supplements to the applicable product prospectuses for the Contracts filed with the Commission or in other supplemental disclosure documents (collectively, "Supplements") and delivered to all affected Contract Owners at least 30 days before the date the Proposed Substitution is effected, which is expected to be as soon as practicable after Commission action on the Application (the "Substitution Date").
+1. Distribution of Prospectus Supplements.
+The proposed Substitution requested in this Application will be described in supplements to the applicable product prospectuses for the Contracts filed with the Commission or in other supplemental disclosure documents (each, a "Supplement," and collectively, "Supplements") and delivered to all affected Contract Owners at least 30 days before the Substitution Date.
 Each Supplement will give the relevant Contract Owners notice of the Applicable Insurer's intent to take the necessary actions, including seeking the order requested by this Application, to substitute shares of the Replaced Portfolio as described herein on the Substitution Date.
-Each Supplement also will advise Contract Owners that for thirty (30) days before the Substitution Date, Contract Owners are permitted to transfer all of or a portion of their Contract value out of any Subaccount investing in the Replaced Portfolio ("Replaced Portfolio Subaccount") to any other available Subaccounts offered under their Contracts without the transfer being counted as a transfer for purposes of transfer limitations and fees that would otherwise be applicable under the terms of the Contracts.
+Each Supplement also will advise Contract Owners that for thirty (30) days before the Substitution Date, Contract Owners are permitted to transfer all of or a portion of their Contract value out of any Subaccount investing in the Replaced Portfolio Subaccount") to any other available Subaccounts offered under their Contracts without the transfer being counted as a transfer for purposes of transfer limitations and fees that would otherwise be applicable under the terms of the Contracts.

-In addition, each Supplement will (a) instruct Contract Owners how to submit transfer requests in light of the Proposed Substitution; (b) advise Contract Owners that any Contract value remaining in the Replaced Portfolio Subaccount on the Substitution Date will be transferred to a Subaccount investing in the Replacement Portfolio ("Replacement Portfolio Subaccount"), and that the Proposed Substitution will take place at relative net asset value; (c) inform Contract Owners that for at least thirty (30) days following the Substitution Date, the Applicable Insurer will permit Contract Owners to make transfers of Contract value out of the Replacement Portfolio Subaccount to any other available Subaccounts offered under their Contracts without the transfer being counted as a transfer for purposes of transfer limitations and fees that would otherwise be applicable under the terms of the Contracts; and (d) inform Contract Owners that, except as described in the market timing limitations section of the relevant prospectus, the Applicable Insurer will not exercise any rights reserved by it under the Contracts to impose additional restrictions on transfers out of the Replacement Portfolio Subaccount for at least thirty (30) days after the Substitution Date.
+In addition, each Supplement will (a) instruct Contract Owners how to submit transfer requests in light of the proposed Substitution; (b) advise Contract Owners that any Contract value remaining in the Replaced Portfolio Subaccount on the Substitution Date will be transferred to a Subaccount investing in the Replacement Portfolio ("Replacement Portfolio Subaccount"), and that the proposed Substitution will take place at relative net asset value; (c) inform Contract Owners that for at least thirty (30) days following the Substitution Date, the Applicable Insurer will permit Contract Owners to make transfers of Contract value out of the Replacement Portfolio Subaccount to any other available Subaccounts offered under their Contracts without the transfer being counted as a transfer for purposes of transfer limitations and fees that would otherwise be applicable under the terms of the Contracts; and (d) inform Contract Owners that, except as described in the market timing limitations section of the relevant prospectus, the Applicable Insurer will not exercise any rights reserved by it under the Contracts to impose additional restrictions on transfers out of the Replacement Portfolio Subaccount for at least thirty (30) days after the Substitution Date.